Rankin County torture incident: Torture of Jenkins and Parker

 Police were called after a report that Jenkins and Parker entered a home with a white woman.
-The homeowner, Kristi Walley, was a childhood friend of Parker, who had helped to care for her since she became paralyzed at the age of fifteen years.
+The homeowner, Kristi Walley, was a childhood friend of Parker, who had helped to care for her since she became paralyzed at age 15.
 At the time of the incident, she was at the hospital.
 It was reported that McAlpin, who was described by the victim's lawyers as the "highest man in charge" received the call and texted the other officers.

 The six officers broke down the front door without a search warrant before restraining Jenkins and Parker.
 The officers referred to the men with racial slurs and told them to "go back to Jackson or 'their side' of the Pearl River".
 The deputies then beat and tased the men.
 After deputies found a dildo in the home, Opdyke forced it into Parker's mouth and attempted to do the same to Jenkins.
 Dedmon threatened to rape the men and moved to Jenkins' backside but stopped when he noticed Jenkins had defecated on himself.
 Elward held the two men down while Dedmon poured milk, alcohol, chocolate syrup, and cooking oil on them.
 Elward also threw eggs at the men.
 The deputies then had the two men shower to hide any evidence of abuse, with Hartfield guarding the door so they would not escape.

 Police beat the two men with a wood plank and a sword.
 Dedmon fired several gunshots in the yard.
 Lastly, Elward placed his gun in Jenkins' mouth and fired, but the gun clicked.
 He racked the slide, and the gun fired.
 The bullet lacerated Jenkins' tongue and shattered his neck and jaw.

 The deputies planted a gun and methamphetamine in the home and accused Jenkins of trying to shoot at officers.
 They also stole a hard drive from the home's security system and threw it into a river.